crcn-archive/bark.js/README.md

 ### closeAfterTime(ms)

 Closes the notifications after the given duration (in milliseconds).
+Use this for growl-like notifications.